amiraabouhadid/data-scraper/README.md

 - To run the scraper again, re-enter ./bin/scrap.rb into the console/terminal.

 ### Rspec
-- To run the tests in the scrap_rspec.rb file run rspec in the terminal.
+- To run the tests in the scrap_rspec.rb file enter rspec in the terminal.

 ### Setup
 Clone repository from github to your local drive by following these steps: